 We also considered card requirements.
-For example, three of HSBC’s six credit cards require you to hold an account with the bank to apply.
-That may be restrictive for those who don’t have an HSBC checking account or can’t maintain the minimum balance required.
+For example, four of HSBC’s seven credit cards require you to hold an account with the bank to apply.
+That may be restrictive for those who don’t have an HSBC checking account or can’t maintain the minimum balance or monthly direct deposits required.
 Then, we compared the cards’ fees and interest rates, noting where they offer an intro APR for purchases and balance transfers, charge an annual fee or carry a balance transfer fee or foreign transaction fee.

 How to make the most of HSBC credit cards

 If you’re looking to apply for an HSBC card, be sure to check out the fine print.
-Three of its six cards are only available for HSBC members.
-These credit cards require you to maintain an eligible HSBC checking account.
+Four of its seven cards are only available for HSBC members.

 Although these cards offer solid rewards and benefits, qualifying for an HSBC relationship can mean keeping a lot of your money in an HSBC account.
 If you fall below the minimum deposit amount, you may have to pay a monthly maintenance fee on top of an annual fee on the credit card.
 So consider whether having a card like this would be worthwhile.